What is eTendering?

 The manual process can often be long and unwieldy, sometimes taking three months or longer to be fulfilled.
 This can be very costly for both buyers and suppliers.
 Here’s why an eTendering system might be a preferable option for buyers:

 - Improved cost savings: With less process time, manual overhead from negotiations, and paper involved, it can generate significant savings compared to the manual process.

 - More productive bid evaluation: Tendering information can all be managed through one single portal.
-Therefore, suppliers can be compared and evaluated here rather than using email and individual document print outs to evaluate responses.
-Suppliers can also be notified of changes or updates to the process through an eTender system collectively and in a standardised manner, ensuring minimal bias takes place.
+Therefore, suppliers can be compared and evaluated here rather than using email and individual document printouts to evaluate responses.
+Suppliers can also be notified of changes or updates to the process through an eTender system collectively and in a standardized manner, ensuring minimal bias takes place.

 - Fewer constraints on location: Creates tendering opportunities for SMEs in the public sector, and lets suppliers easily view tenders without location constraints.

 - Less time and resources spent looking for contracts: This also makes it easier to obtain tender documentation, allowing for the submission of offers in a timelier manner compared to more traditional methods.

 - The guided online completion experience eliminates communications traffic with the buyer, in order to complete the tender response in a speedier manner.

 - Increased certainty: eTendering helps to foster peace of mind, eliminating any worries or misfortunes regarding the buyer’s receipt of documents within the deadline by giving instant delivery and real-time feedback on the progress of procurement.